Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 2. Navigate to **Catalog > Product Foundry > Categories**.
 This page displays all global categories assigned only to products and product categories.
 3. Open the ellipsis menu on a category and select **Edit**.
 The category wizard opens in Edit mode to enable changes to all information except the Category logical name.
 4. Save the changes.

+### Convert a product category into a Featured category

+Only users that are assigned the **Central Admin** role can edit product categories.

+To convert a category into a Featured category:

+1. Log into the platform.
+2. Navigate to **Catalog > Product Foundry > Categories**.
+This page displays all global categories assigned only to products and product categories with the following information:
+3. Click the star icon to open the category detail screen and automatically expand the Marketplace visibility section where the marketplace list is displayed and if the category is featured or not in each marketplace.
+4. Click the star icon to feature the category in the corresponding marketplace.
+In case the maximum number (5) of featured category is reached, a popup will allow to either discard the change or replace an existing featured category with the current one.
+5. Save the changes.

 #### Update any category using Axway Central CLI